Where can I purchase Neenah's products?

 How do I choose the right paper for my application?

 Tan, oatmeal and heather gray fabrics are considered dark colors for heat transfer applications.
 The polymer window of most heat transfers are noticeable on these colors.
-If you would like to not see a polymer window using the non self-weeding products, cutting will be necessary.
+If you would like to do away with the polymer window using the non self-weeding products, then cutting will be necessary.

 The IMAGE CLIP® product family is developed for the transfer of full color text or intricate graphics to either light or dark fabrics.
 These papers are not suitable for photographic images or images with very light (pastel) colors.